 The simplest way of checking which ones are a smart choice if you want to see some electricity bill savings is to check their EER rating.

 EER rating is most commonly used when comparing room air conditioners.
 The most popular of these are portable air conditioners; the ones that can be easily moved from one room to another.

 The average EER rating of portable AC units is about 8.5.
-That means buying ones below EER 8.5 is not a smart move and buying those above 8.5 is quite a smart move efficiency-wise.
+That means buying ones below EER 8.5 is not advisable and buying those above 8.5 is quite a smart move efficiency-wise.
 The most energy-efficient portable AC unit (Whynter Dual-Hose) has an EER rating of 11.2.

 Here is a chart of how energy-efficient portable air conditioners are (in %) compared to a standard EER 8.5 portable AC unit: